dbs-leipzig/FAMER_Clustering/README.md

 # FAMER_Clustering
-<a href="https://dbs.uni-leipzig.de/research/projects/object_matching/famer">FAMER</a> is a research project designed for FAst Multi-source Entity Resolution.
-It is implemented on top of Apache Flink and the graph analytics tool Gradoop (link).
+<a href="https://dbs.uni-leipzig.de/research/projects/object_matching/famer">FAMER</a> is a research project designed for <b>FAst Multi-source Entity Resolution</b>.
+It is implemented on top of <a href="https://flink.apache.org/">Apache Flink</a> and the graph analytics tool <a href="https://dbs.uni-leipzig.de/research/projects/gradoop">Gradoop</a>.
 The framework is still highly under development.
 So the whole code of FAMER is not publicly available yet.
-This repository provides the new clustering algorithm CLIP as well as the repair algorithm RLIP that we presented in ESWC 2018 paper.
+This repository provides the new clustering algorithm <b>CLIP</b> as well as the cluster repair algorithm <b>RLIP</b> that we presented in <a href="https://dbs.uni-leipzig.de/file/eswc_0.pdf">this</a> paper at Extended European Semantic Web Conference in June (<a href="https://2018.eswc-conferences.org/">ESWC 2018</a>).

 In this repository you can find the following modules of FAMER:

-famer-clustering: it contains CLIP and the baseline method Connected Components.
+<b>famer-clustering</b>: it contains the implementation of CLIP and the baseline method Connected Components.
-famer-clusterPostProcessing: it contains the implementation of overlapResolve algorithm.
-Even though this case is meaningless in the context of entity resolution, some ER clustering algorithms result into overlapped clusters.
-The overlapResolve algorithm resolves entities that are shared between several clusters and assigns them to only one cluster.
+<b>famer-clusterPostProcessing</b>: it contains the implementation of <i>overlapResolve</i> algorithm.
+Even though overlapped entities shared between multiple clusters is meaningless in the context of entity resolution, some ER clustering algorithms result into overlapped clusters.
+The <i>overlapResolve</i> algorithm resolves entities that are shared between several clusters and assigns them to only one cluster.
-famer-common: contains some APIs that are used in other modules.
+<b>famer-common</b>: it contains some APIs that are used in other modules.
-famer-example: it contains the example scripts for both CLIP and RLIP algorithms as well as computing the input graphs and clustering output in terms of FMeasure.
+<b>famer-example</b>: it contains the example scripts for both CLIP and RLIP algorithms as well as computing the quality of input graphs and clustering output in terms of FMeasure.
-inputGraphs: in this folder you can find all generated input graphs by FAMER that we reported in our papers 1 and 2 for all three datasets we listed.
-The raw data of all datasets are available in FAMER homepage.
+<b>inputGraphs</b>: in this folder you can find all generated input graphs by FAMER that we reported in our this papers (<a href="https://dbs.uni-leipzig.de/file/famer-adbis2017.pdf">[1]</a> and <a href="https://dbs.uni-leipzig.de/file/eswc_0.pdf">[2]</a>) for all three datasets we listed and made publicly available in <a href="https://dbs.uni-leipzig.de/research/projects/object_matching/famer">FAMER homepage</a>.